asu-trans-ai-lab/grid2demand/README.md

 **Productions and Attractions**

-In trip-based transportation planning, for a home-based trip, a production is related to the home end/location, while an attraction is related to non-home end/location.
+In trip-based transportation planning, for a home-based trip, a production is related to the home end/location, while an attraction is related to the non-home end/location.
 For a non-home-based trip, a production is related to the origin location, and an attraction is related to the destination location.
-Entering and leaving trips should balance - if a person leaves a zone, they should also return; if a person enters a zone, they should also leave.
+Trips entering and leaving a zone should balance - if a person leaves a zone, they should also return; if a person enters a zone, they should also leave.

-For example, if a person travels from home to work and then from work to home on a certain day, then there are 2 home-based work trip productions are generated at the home TAZ, and two attractions related at his or her work location TAZ.
+For example, if a person travels from home to work and then from work to home on a certain day, then 2 home-based work trip productions are generated at the home TAZ, and two attractions related at his or her work location TAZ.

 **Estimate Trip Productions/Attractions Using Trip Rates**

-Productions are typically modeled as a function of population and/or number of households, as well as income levels or auto ownerships.
+Productions are typically modeled as a function of population and/or number of households, as well as income levels or auto ownership.
 Other explanatory variables might be used, such as the number of workers, but we need to make sure explanatory variables are often not interrelated and correlated with each other.